Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Experimental Setup

 \subsection{Training Details}

 For our bilingual and multilingual translation models, we use the Transformer architecture as implemented by $\texttt{fairseq}$ \cite{transformer, ott-etal-2019-fairseq}.
 For TED and WMT-small experiments, we use the $\texttt{transformer\_iwslt\_de\_en}$ configuration, and for WMT-large experiments, we use a transformer base configuration.
 We use weight tying between decoder input and output embeddings \cite{press-wolf-2017-using, inan2016tying}.
+For multilingual models, we incorporate target language id tokens prepended to the source sentence \cite{wicks-duh-2022-effects}.
 For all bilingual experiments, we use a joint source-target SentencePiece vocabulary of 16K tokens \cite{sennrich-etal-2016-neural, kudo-richardson-2018-sentencepiece}.
 For all multilingual experiments, we use a joint source-target vocabulary of 32K tokens.
-We use target language id tokens prepended to the source sentence for our multilingual models \cite{wicks-duh-2022-effects}.
+These vocabularies have high token overlap, where each multilingual vocabulary contains at least 93\% of the bilingual vocabulary across all languages and datasets.
+This overlap leads to very similar tokenizations of the sentences in our comparisons.

 For TED and WMT-small experiments, we select the best model checkpoint using validation on BLEU after training for up to 80 epochs.
 For WMT large experiments, we use average validation loss for selection after training up to 240k updates with a batch size of 32k tokens.
 All outputs are computed using a beam size of 5.
 We report BLEU scores on our dev sets computed with \texttt{sacrebleu} \cite{papineni-etal-2002-bleu, post-2018-call}.